 To add SOAP APIs connector, under .Studio > Connectors, click (+) Connector

-Click Continue and the process is complete.
+Click Save and the process is complete.
 Your API can be seen under Custom API Connectors now.

 Add API to configure